 TL;DR Wealthfront Review Summary

-Wealthfront is a simple tool to invest with and a full featured platform.
+Wealthfront is a simple tool for investing and offers a full-featured platform.
 While it’s easy to write off as too easy or simple, it’s actually quite sophisticated.
-Wealthfront’s impressive Tax Loss Harvesting feature is more than enough to earn them a seat at the table.
+Wealthfront’s impressive tax loss harvesting feature is more than enough to earn them a seat at the table.

 - No Trade or Withdrawal Fees: No need to fear the transaction cost of touching your money.
 Add and withdraw money for free just like you would a savings account.

-- Invest Your First $15,000 Free: If you’re on the fence about Robo-Advisors, Wealthfront is a great place to test the waters with a little amount of money because it’s free.
-This is also really great for beginner investors and students who simply don’t have a lot to invest yet as it will be free.
+- Invest Your First $5,000 Free: If you’re on the fence about Robo-Advisors, Wealthfront is a great place to test the waters with a small amount of money because it’s free.
+This is also really great for beginner investors and students who simply don’t have a lot to invest yet.

-- Easy Hands Off Investing: You don’t need to do research, monitor your investments daily or worry about the tax implications of your actions.
-They take care of all of it.
+- Easy Hands-Off Investing: You don’t need to do research, monitor your investments daily or worry about the tax implications of your actions.
+Wealthfront takes care of all of it.
 If you haven’t invested yet or are nervous to get started on your own, this service is for you.

-- Cheap Portfolio Management: Most portfolio management services will charge you 1% for an equivalent service and a LifeCycle fund like what Fidelity offers will come it at 0.75% or higher.
-These are 3x-4x more expensive than Wealthfront without half the features.
+- Cheap Portfolio Management: Most portfolio management services will charge you 1% for an equivalent service and a LifeCycle fund like what Fidelity offers will come it at 0.61% or higher.
+These are 3-4 times more expensive than Wealthfront without offering half the features.

 - Transfer and Optimize Existing Investments: Portfolio Review takes your prior investments and advises on how you should handle them going forward.
-If you want you can even roll them into Wealthfront and have them do the work for you – in the most tax efficient way possible.
+If you want you can even roll them into Wealthfront and let them do the work for you – in the most tax-efficient way possible.

-- DIY Investing is Cheaper: As you’d expect, if you did everything Wealthfront did on your own you’d save 0.25% a year in fees.
+- DIY Investing is Cheaper: If you did everything Wealthfront does yourself, you’d save 0.25% a year in fees.
 There is nothing stopping you from mirroring their allocation and monitoring it on your own.
 Savvy investors might find this more appealing than a set-it-and-forget-it approach.

-- Not Exactly High-Design, More like Medium-Design.
-The tool itself is solid, intuitive and has great bones.
+- Not Exactly High-Design, More like Medium-Design: The tool itself is solid, intuitive and has great bones.
 That said, it’s hard not to judge a book by its cover.
-I also secretly want my super advanced investments to look the part.
+I want my super advanced investments to look the part.
 Wealthfront has some work to do to make their service really stick out.
-Acorns for example is whipping them on this front.
+Acorns, for example, is whipping them on this front.

 Adam was an incredibly insightful guest.
-Before he became the CEO of Wealthfront he was a personal finance nerd who volunteered his time to help people learn the basics of how to manage their money.
+Before becoming the CEO of Wealthfront, he was a personal finance nerd who volunteered his time to help people learn how to manage their money.
 This is something that we really resonate with.
 There’s something to say about leading with giving.

 Not being satisfied with only teaching, he decided to join Wealthfront as one of the first 20 employees to help bring “sophisticated financial advice to the average investor“.
 He also agrees with our mindset that the “average investor” is perhaps anything but average in the gains they receive.

 Listen to Adam’s story and the features that Wealthfront rocks as well as what sets them apart from the pack.
-Adam was so focused on educating us and so down to earth we almost forgot that he’s the CEO of a sexy startup that manages nearly $3 billion.
+Adam was so focused on educating us and so down to earth; we almost forgot that he was the CEO of a sexy startup that manages nearly $11 billion.

 Interview Show Notes